 FDE: As a long time practitioner I have gone through several injuries from various causes: bad adjustments, old injuries that come back (I used to be a dancer), muscle strains, ligaments, slipped discs… you name it :-).
 Yoga has been sometimes a healer, sometimes the cause.
 Or shall I say, my attitude towards the practice has been healing at times, and other times… the culprit!

 SBO: I totally relate to what you are saying , I have had similar experiences.

 FDE: You are a great teacher, with loads of experience both on personal and on practitioners’ injuries.
 So I am obviously very interested in knowing your approach.
 I believe it could be extremely helpful to all practitioners to know how a famous teacher deals with his own and his students’ injuries.

-If you are interested in this subject you may be interested in our recently released online courses on the therapeutic applications of posture, movement and breathing available to study online.
+If you are interested in this subject you may be interested in our online course on the therapeutic applications of posture, movement and breathing available to study online.
 Find out more here

 Share this Post